All Episodes

 Why is that?

-And all they need to do is be honest with the American people and say, if you want this insurance plan, we're gonna have to charge you enough to cover payouts.
+I mean, they'd rather talk about how it's going broke and come up with these unacceptable things to allegedly fix it when all they need to do is be honest with the American people and say, if you want this insurance plan, we're going to have to charge you enough to cover.

-See, the problem with that is that the American people think that all of their working lives they have been paying for their social security.
+See, the problem with that is, is that the American people think that all of their working lives, they have been paying for their Social Security.

-Well, they're not gonna be able to do that.
+Well, they're not going to be able to do that.

 It's not there.

-Well, it's not so much that it's not there, it's just not enough.
+Well, it's not so much that it's not there.

-Oh, it's not there on a on a case-by-case person, a person by person, but it's not there.
+Oh, it's not there on a case-by-case person, a person-by-person, but it's not there.

-There's they have been using that money to balance the federal budget or to offset the the the deficit and make it appear smaller.
+They have been using that money to balance the federal budget or to offset the deficit and make it appear smaller.

 That money is long gone.

-Well, but I also have sort of solution to that.
+Well, but I also have a sort of solution to that.

-We've got this unfunded liability of some sixty trillion or some outrageous number.
+We've got this unfunded liability of some $60 trillion or some outrageous number.

 Well, I don't know why I didn't think of this.

-Raise taxes to cover sixty trillion dollars unfunded liability.
+Raise taxes to cover $60 trillion unfunded liability.

 Simple.